£0

 If you need car hire then try:

 Warm clothes.
 Ideally layers that can remove or put on as we’ll either be shooting before sunrise or after sunset, in the dark, when it will be colder.
+It will likely be windy along the coast, especially at Portland Bill.
 You will also need a raincoat.
 It is England after all!

 Group bookings are available on request.